andrewiggins/rfcs/extensibility-model.md

 Proposals

-- state: Generic property to hold any state for component model (e.g. class instance, function hook state, Vue compositions)
+- state: Generic property to hold any state for component model (e.g. class instance, function hook state, Vue-like compositions)
 - cbs: Array of callbacks to invoke in commit phase
 - skip: An opaque value that signals to the diff that rerendering this internal should be skipped (see Bailout section below)